Secretly, Greatly: Reception

-With 498,282 tickets sold on the day of its release, Secretly, Greatly recorded the highest single day opening of all time (by a domestic film) in South Korea, surpassing the record previously held by The Host, which opened with about 450,000 tickets sold in 2006.
-Within just 36 hours after its release, the film drew 1,011,025 viewers, becoming the fastest movie to reach the million mark in audience number, in the nation.
-For its second day (which coincided with Korea's Memorial Day holiday), it recorded the largest admissions total for a single day (by a domestic film) with 919,035 viewers.
-72 hours after its release, the number of tickets sold for Secretly, Greatly crossed the 2 million border, making it the fastest film to do so.
-On its fifth day of release, the total ticket sales broke the 3 million mark, as the fastest record of all time.
-The film recorded the biggest opening weekend with a total of 3,491,294 viewers, beating Transformers: Dark of the Moon which opened with 3,356,316 viewers in 2011.
-It also became the highest-grossing webtoon-based movie in the nation, surpassing 2010 film Moss with 3,408,144 tickets sold.

-On its eighth day of release, the film became the fastest movie to reach the 4 million mark in audience number, tied with The Host, Transformers: Dark of the Moon, The Thieves, and Iron Man 3.
-By the twelfth day, it drew 5 million viewers.
-In nineteen days, it became the fourth highest-grossing film of 2013 in the nation, behind Miracle in Cell No. 7 (12.32 million), Iron Man 3 (8.99 million), and The Berlin File (7.16 million), garnering over 6.96 million in audience.
+With 498,282 tickets sold on the day of its release, Secretly, Greatly recorded the highest single-day opening to date (by a domestic film) in South Korea, surpassing the record previously held by The Host, which opened with about 450,000 tickets sold in 2006.
+Within 36 hours after its release, the film drew 1,011,025 viewers, becoming the fastest movie to reach the million mark in audience number in the nation.
+For its second day (which coincided with Korea's Memorial Day holiday), it recorded the largest admission total for a single day (by a domestic film), with 919,035 viewers.
+72 hours after its release, the number of tickets sold for Secretly, Greatly crossed the two million mark, the fastest film to ever do so.
+On its fifth day, total ticket sales broke the three million mark, as the fastest record of all time.
+The film recorded the biggest opening weekend, with a total of 3,491,294 viewers, beating Transformers: Dark of the Moon, which opened with 3,356,316 viewers in 2011.
+It also became the highest-grossing webtoon-based movie in the nation, surpassing the 2010 film Moss, which sold 3,408,144 tickets.
+On its eighth day, Secretly, Greatly became the fastest movie to reach the four million mark in audience number, tied with The Host, Transformers: Dark of the Moon, The Thieves, and Iron Man 3.
+By the twelfth day, it drew five million viewers.
+In 19 days, it became the fourth highest-grossing film of 2013 in the nation, behind Miracle in Cell No. 7 (12.32 million), Iron Man 3 (8.99 million), and The Berlin File (7.16 million), garnering over 6.96 million in audience numbers.